Last Updated on October 14, 2023

 On Lake Geneva, The Haute–Lac, Aboard a Belle Epoque Lake Steamer

 The real attraction of a lake steamer day trip from Geneva is the opportunity to visit the haute–lac, the upper part of Lake Geneva between Lausanne and Montreux, the latter home to the world-renowned Jazz Festival of the same name that is held very July.
 En route to Montreux, with the magnificent Alps as a backdrop, you’ll see the beautiful Lavaux vineyards.
 They are a spectacular UNESCO World Cultural Heritage site where the vines tumble down to the lakeside.

 You can take the ferry from Geneva to Montreux, but the trip will take 4-5 hours one-way.
 Unless you desire a long day trip from Geneva, it’s much more worthwhile to instead take a train from Geneva to Lausanne and board the ferry there.
 The ferry Lausanne – Montreux takes only 1½ hours and you’ll still get to see the best scenery along the way.

-Trains leave Geneva about every 15 minutes and the price of tickets for the 45-minute ride to Lausanne start at approximately $23.
+Trains leave Geneva about every 15 minutes and the price of tickets for the 35-minute ride to Lausanne start at approximately $7.25 one way.
 Later in the day you can take a train from Montreux to Geneva or wherever you are staying in Switzerland.

 A Day Trip From Geneva, Touring in Belle Epoque Style

 For a special experience on your Lake Geneva day trip, plan on having lunch aboard the boat.
 The restaurants on the steamships are first-class and are exceptionally pleasant.
-And their prices similar to those of quality Swiss restaurants on shore.
+And their prices are similar to those of quality Swiss restaurants on shore.

 You can bring along your own picnic since picnicking is allowed out on the open decks.
 But you’ll find that the onboard restaurant experience really enhances the trip.
 If you opt not to dine on board you can also have coffee and cake in the restaurant as seats become available.
 Book in advance since space can be limited.